ark-lang/ark/misc/SPECIFICATION.md

 ### Block Comments

 	/**
-	 * These are buggy and we suggest to not use
+	 * These are block comments!
-	 * them for the time being!
 	 */

 ## Data Structures